-7.4.1 The in combination effects assessment of allocation sites within the Lancaster Local Plan Part One identified the potential for in combination effects associated with recreational pressure on Morecambe Bay, and potential for in combination effects associated with Bailrigg Garden Village and another seven allocations taken through to Appropriate Assessment alone.
-This was in relation to potential disturbance to birds (through recreation, or construction/operational activities) using adjacent functionally linked land, and potential water quality effects associated with the allocations adjacent to each other at Heysham (Port of Heysham Expansion and Port of Heysham Industrial Estate).
+7.4.1 The in-combination effects assessment of allocation sites within the Lancaster Local Plan Part One identified the potential for in combination effects associated with recreational pressure on Morecambe Bay, and potential for in combination effects associated with Lancaster South Broad Location for Growth - including Bailrigg Garden Village Bailrigg Garden Village and another seven allocations taken through to Appropriate Assessment alone.
+This was in relation to potential-disturbance to birds (through recreation, or construction/operational activities) using adjacent functionally linked land, and potential water quality effects associated with the allocations adjacent to each other at Heysham (Port of Heysham Expansion and Port of Heysham Industrial Estate).